General Bayesian quantile regression for counts via generative modeling: Simulation study

+While the proposed method estimated $y_{\tau,i}^*$ well overall, the parametric approach incurred large ASEs for $\tau=0.1$ and $0.9$, except for Settings~1 and 4 where the true models are precisely those of the parametric approach.
+However, due to the limitation described in Section~\ref{sec:parametric}, the continuous ZIP model failed to compute $y_{\tau,i}^*$ for some observations for $\tau=0.1$ and $0.5$ in Settings~4 and 5, and $\tau=0.1$ in Setting~6, where ASEs for the parametric approach are blanked.
+The result indicates that the continuous Poisson model is inappropriate for modeling conditional quantiles as it only models the mean and variance, and is inflexible for capturing tail structures.
+Also, an inference based on the continuous ZIP can fail for lower quantiles.
+The errors for $y_{\tau}^*$ or inability to compute it in this step of Algorithm~2 affect the final step where the quantile regression model is fitted.

+Compared to the parametric approach, the proposed method accurately estimates the continuous conditional quantiles, as they are obtained from the joint distribution estimated in Figure~\ref{fig:post_density}.
+While the zero-inflated situations of Settings~4, 5, and 6 are more challenging, especially Setting~5, in which there are regions where observations generated from this conditional model are sparse, the proposed model, which does not explicitly model the part for structural zeros, can be implemented even for the lower quantiles.

+The table also shows that the proposed approach resulted in the smallest ISE in most cases.
+Specifically, for Setting~1 for all $\tau$ and Setting~4 for $\tau=0.5$ and $0.9$, since the Poisson and zero-inflated Poisson models are the true data generating models, the corresponding parametric continuous approach performed well.

-Figure~\ref{fig:post_reg} presents the fitted regression model $\hat{y}_\tau^*$ and 95\% intervals for the proposed and continuous Poisson approaches for $\tau=0.1$, $0.5$ and $0.9$.
-Since the additive model is used for the proposed model, the regression model accurately follows the estimated continuous conditional quantiles $y_\tau^*$.
-In the continuous Poisson approach, the additive model in Setting~2 also captures the nonlinear relationship between $y_\tau^*$ and $x$.
-However, $y_\tau^*$ has already been estimated incorrectly in the second step of the procedure; the regression stage of this approach also produces biased regression results.
+Figure~\ref{fig:post_reg} presents the estimates for the count quantiles and associated 95\% intervals, indicated by the gray shades, for the proposed, parametric, and jittering approaches for $\tau=0.1$, $0.5$, and $0.9$.
+The true regression functions are indicated in red.
+For the proposed and jittering methods, the posterior means are used as estimates.
+Since the additive model is used for the proposed model, the regression model closely follows the estimated continuous conditional quantiles $y_{\tau,i}^*$.
+Thus, the count quantiles are well estimated in most cases.
+In Setting~5, the proposed approach resulted in wide credible intervals in the right region due to the sparse observations in this region.

+For the parametric approach, the middle column of the figure shows the bias for the estimated conditional quantile functions except for Setting~1.
+The estimated conditional quantile functions imply that the conditional distribution is estimated to be too dispersed in Setting~2 and too narrow in Setting~3.
+Similar patterns are observed in Settings~5 and 6 for $\tau=0.9$.
+This is the consequence of the errors in estimating $y^*_\tau$ due to the inflexibility of the Poisson assumption.
+Note that in Settings~4, 5, and 6, additive regression models are fitted only to the available $y_{\tau,i}^*$'s.
+The figure also shows the failure of this crude strategy for $\tau=0.1$.

+In the right column of the figure, the jittering approach generally performs poorly, except for Setting~2.
+This approach typically produced wider 95\% intervals than the proposed and continuous Poisson approaches.
+Additionally, in Setting~6, we observe the crossing of the estimated conditional quantiles.